brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 Follow these steps to write to a processor core register:

-* Write the data you want to write into the address location of the DCRDR (address 0xE000EDF8) using the process in the previous section.
+* Write the data you want to write into the DCRDR (address 0xE000EDF8) using the process in the previous section.
-* Write the appropriate selector for the desired core register
-into the DCRSR (address 0xE000EDF4) using the process in the previous section.
+* Write the appropriate selector for the desired core register into the DCRSR (address 0xE000EDF4) using the process in the previous section.
 This selector will contain a 1 in the bit 16 position signifying a write, and then the register number in bit positions 6:0.
 For example, writing core register R7 uses a DCRSR selector of 0x00010007.
-* Poll (i.e. repeatedly read) the location of the DHCSR (address 0xe000edf0) using the process explained in the previous section until the S_REGRDY bit (bit 16) turns to 1.
+* Poll (i.e. repeatedly read) the DHCSR (address 0xe000edf0) using the process explained in the previous section until the S_REGRDY bit (bit 16) turns to 1.

 Follow these steps to read from a processor core register:

-* Write the appropriate selector for the desired core register
-into the DCRSR (address 0xE000EDF4) using the process in the previous section.
+* Write the appropriate selector for the desired core register into the DCRSR (address 0xE000EDF4) using the process in the previous section.
 This selector will contain a 0 in the bit 16 position signifying a read, and then the register number in bit positions 6:0.
 For example, reading core register R7 uses a DCRSR selector of 0x00000007.
-* Poll (i.e. repeatedly read) the location of the DHCSR (address 0xe000edf0) using the process explained in the previous section until the S_REGRDY bit (bit 16) turns to 1.
+* Poll (i.e. repeatedly read) the DHCSR (address 0xe000edf0) using the process explained in the previous section until the S_REGRDY bit (bit 16) turns to 1.
-* Read the final result from the the address location of the DCRDR (address 0xE000EDF8) using the process in the previous section.
+* Read the final result from the the DCRDR (address 0xE000EDF8) using the process in the previous section.

 As you can tell from the description above, reading/writing processor core registers is an asynchronous process and care must be taken to monitor the S_REGRDY flag to determine when the operation has completed.
+Reading the DCRDR before the DHCSR indicates that the value is available will result in unpredictable results.

 ## Entering Debug Mode, Halt and Resume via SWD